psyonicinc/ability-hand-api/python/ah_simulators/README.md

 File ➡️ Import

-And selecting the URDF.
+And selecting the URDF

-Select the following:
+Select the following options:

 - Options ➡️ Create in Stage
 - Moveable Base
 - Set all _q2 mimic joints Natural Frequency to 0.0
 - Collision From Visuals
 - Allow Self Collisions

+Click Import